Poly Comic Strips

 P.P.S.: Questionable Content offers this explosive-laden scene.
 And this update of old-timey doctoring....

 And here is a major historical golden oldie!
-A genuine paper copy of Far Out West comics starring Polly Morfus by "Even Eve" Furchgott of the seminal Kerista commune in Haight-Ashbury, the group that invented the terms polyfidelity and compersion.
-This was drawn in the 1970s, when computers were supposed to look like that thing on the cover.
+A genuine scanned paper copy of Far Out West comics starring Polly Morfus — by "Even Eve" Furchgott of the seminal Kerista commune in Haight-Ashbury, the group that invented the terms polyfidelity and compersion.
+This was published in 1975, when computers were supposed to look like that thing on the cover.

 Update May 30, 2008: The long-running "Fans" has returned with a storyline exploring a new-forming triad, complete with Heinlein reference.
 It helps to know the characters and their backstories (bad goth bondage girl with heart of gold, maybe; sweet little anime artist, a runaway from Japan; all-American Christian college kid, thinks he's Archie).
 And the frames can cut from one storyline to another.
 But never mind, pick it up from here.
 Keep clicking the forward arrow.